Frequently Asked Questions (FAQ)

 What is the cost of the program?

 The cost will vary depending on whether a student is on campus, or online.
 For on campus students, tuition and fee rates can be found here.
 International students who will be requesting an F-1 visa will need to complete the Declaration of Finances form.
 Students in the online program are charged a flat rate of $1,110 per credit hour (2021 rates, subject to change).
+More information about tuition and payments can be found here.
+If your employer is paying your tuition, you may set up Sponsor Billing by following this link.

 Are international students eligible for CPT and OPT?

 Yes, international students are eligible for CPT and OPT.
 For details, please see ISSS homepage.
+This program is considered a STEM program and therefore, students are eligible for a STEM extension on their OPT.

 How long do I have to get my degree?